camjohn47/chess-learning/README.md

 ## Features
 ### Chess Pipeline
 A pipeline for parsing and analyzing large amounts of pgn chess files.
 Pgn is a format in which chess games can be represented, and a pgn file is a file containing multiple pgn chess games.
-The pipeline is designed with certain ways in which it can analyze pgn chess positions.
+The pipeline is designed with the capability to build certain features from a chess position.
 These include the amount of each player's piece types on the board, where each piece is located, bishop pairs, pawn development, etc..
-However, you can include whatever methods you want to use for analysis easily as long as they are done so with python-chess: https://python-chess.readthedocs.io/en/latest/.
+However, you can easily write methods to build additional features, insofar as these features can be built with *python-chess*: https://python-chess.readthedocs.io/en/latest/.
+The module is extensive, so most features should be within *python-chess*'s capabilities.

 Note that in order to find any meaningful insights about chess from game play, tens of thousands of expert games are very likely a bare minimum.
 The example training data provided in the directory *training_data* contains hundreds of thousands of expert games thanks to pgnmentor.com.